nathan-rice/radical/README.md

     }

     /* You can attach Namespaces to other Namespaces in exactly the same way I attached
      * Actions previously.
-Note that if you use the configure method, this updates
+Note that the configure method performs an update rather
-     * rather than replaces the components on the Namespace.
+     * than completely replacing the components on the Namespace.
      *
      * Note: You still won't get full editor autocomplete and type-safety if you attach
      * new Namespaces to a pre-existing Namespace in this way - you need to use class